jjjxia/jjjxia.github.io/_pages/cv.md

 Research Experience
 ======
-- **Research Assistant**, Purdue University — Summer 2025
+- **Research Assistant**, Purdue University
+  May 2025 - Present
   Supervised by Dr. Jingbo Wang and Xuyang Li
   * Duties included:
-    - Extended Soufflé Datalog engine with probabilistic and evidence semantics as a high-performance alternative to Problog using C++.
+    - Extended Soufflé Datalog engine with semantics(evidence and query) as a high-performance alternative to Problog using C++.
     - Implemented Marginal Probability Computations in Soufflé.
     - Integrated Sentential Decision Diagram (SDD) into Soufflé for Weighted Model Counting (WMC); optimized Binary Decision Diagram (BDD) variable orderings and SDD vtree structures for efficiency.
-    - Built benchmarks and evaluated performance against existing Problog implementations on multiple datasets.
+    - Built benchmarks(webkb) and evaluated performance against existing Problog implementations on multiple datasets.
-    - Co-first author on a paper in preparation for CAV 2026; collaborator on a paper in preparation for OOPSLA 2026.
+    - Co-first author on a paper in preparation for CAV 2026; collaborator on a paper in preparation for PLDI 2026.

 Skills
 ======